 November is a great month for planting cold-hardy plants and winter annuals… and for enjoying your garden!
 Here’s a look at what you can plant this month, how to cut back on watering, and more.

 When I first moved to Tucson, new friends told me that November was their favorite month and I can see why!
-The weather is typically delightful, and a lot of gardening tasks (pruning, taking care of summer damage, watering, fertilizing) are largely over.
+The weather is typically delightful, and a lot of gardening tasks (pruning, taking care of summer damage, frequent watering, fertilizing) are largely over.
 It’s time to relax and enjoy your garden.

 November Weather Outlook